BRIDGE Privacy Notice

 What should you do if you have a complaint about the handling of your personal information?

-You may contact BRIDGE at any time if you have any questions or concerns about this privacy notice or about the way in which your personal information has been handled.
+You may contact BRIDGE to complain about the way in which your personal information has been handled.

 You may make a complaint about privacy to the Privacy Officer at the contact details set out below.

 The Privacy Officer will first consider your complaint to determine whether there are simple or immediate steps which can be taken to resolve the complaint.
 We will generally respond to your complaint within a week.